 It’s a blend of 80% Sangiovese (the minimum under the DOCG rules) with 15% Merlot and 5% Cabernet Sauvignon.
 The grapes come from across all the vineyards.
 With each plot vinified separately, the resulting blend is a selection of those most suitable for consistency of expression.

 After blending, the wine then matures for nine months in French oak tonneaux of second and third use, which adds complexity.
 The wine doesn’t get marked by wood flavours, but it picks up some tannin and softens in the barrel.
 After that, it’s bottled and released in June.

 Brolio is a young wine, so decanting for an hour is worthwhile.
 In the glass, the appearance is a pale crimson.
 Sangiovese doesn’t have a deep colour, and the international components haven’t added any overtly deep hues either.

 The nose is surprisingly aromatic, with cherries and violets.
 In the mouth, the first impression is juicy sour cherries.
-There’s abundant acidity, and enough tannin to underpin the fruit and contribute a little astringency.
-The alcohol level is also at that sweet spot of 13.5%, well balanced to the acidity, tannins and fruit weight.
-There’s an excellent persistent finish which will draw you back to the glass.
+There’s abundant acidity and enough tannin to underpin the fruit and contribute a little astringency.
+The alcohol level is also at that sweet spot of 13.5%, well-balanced to the acidity, tannins and fruit weight.
+There’s an excellent persistent finish that will draw you back to the glass.
 This wine is dangerously easy to drink, so take your time and enjoy it!